 In May of 1985, the Cape Girardeau Police Department was instrumental in establishing and implementing a program to provide financial assistance to senior citizens that experienced property loss or damage as a result of crime committed against them.
 This program, known as the Senior Citizens Victim Crime Fund, was administered by a six-person board consisting of the Chief of Police and five business or community leaders.

 Today, the Cape Girardeau Police Department consists of 75 sworn police officers, 27 full-time civilian employees and a Reserve Unit who are responsible for a myriad of police activities ranging from patrol to nuisance abatement.
-The Cape Girardeau Police Department is operating on an annual budget of approximately 5.6 million dollars.
+The Cape Girardeau Police Department is operating on an annual budget of approximately 6.5 million dollars.
 The Cape Girardeau Police Department has evolved from a 2-person police department in the early 1900’s to a police agency serving a community of approximately 38,500 citizens.
 It is estimated that, during the day, there are over 100,000 people in the City on a daily basis.
 This includes people who commute from other communities to Cape Girardeau to attend school, work, or for recreational activities.
-Cape Girardeau Police Department continued to witness the rapid change in technology, which not only provided wonderful tools for policing, but also changed the complexion of crime through the “information superhighway” or the “Internet.”
+Cape Girardeau Police Department continued to witness the rapid change in technology, which not only provided wonderful tools for policing, but also changed the complexity of crime over the internet.

 Officers and employees of the Cape Girardeau Police Department find themselves looking back at the proud historical accomplishments of those served, with hopeful visions of a better Cape Girardeau through “Service, Pride and Integrity,” the values of the Cape Girardeau Police Department.

-The Cape Girardeau Police Department is presently organized into two bureaus encompassing Field Operations, led by Assistant Chief Roger W. Fields and Support Services, led by Captain Jack Wimp.
-In addition to the Chief of Police, Assistant Chief and Captain, there are 4 Lieutenants, 7 Sergeants, 12 Corporals and 47 Patrolman.
-There are 26 full-time civilian employees that work with our sworn personnel and support the many necessary functions of our department.
+The Cape Girardeau Police Department is presently organized into two bureaus encompassing Field Operations and Support Services.
+In addition to the Chief of Police and two Assistant Chiefs, there are 5 Lieutenants, 8 Sergeants, 10 Corporals and 47 Patrolman.
+There are 27 full-time civilian employees that work with our sworn personnel and support the many necessary functions of our department.
 Additionally, the Cape Girardeau Police Department is fortunate to have a Reserve police volunteer program.
-The program is under the supervision of the Support Services Commander.
+The program is under the supervision of the Field Operations Commander.

 All officers of the Cape Girardeau Police Department must have completed a minimum of 480-hours of police academy training and become a certified police officer in the State of Missouri.
 Our Department then provides up to three months of field training before the officer is prepared to work on patrol alone.